 But a name as apocalyptic as bomb cyclone begs explanation.
 How bad will this storm be, exactly?
 I mean, “bomb” is generally a qualifier you want attached to something like “frostings,” not “cyclone.”

 The phrase doesn’t refer to the storm itself.
-(The storm’s name is Grayson and you will refer to him as such.)
-Instead, 'bomb cyclone' refers to a phenomenon expected to occur as this weather event unfolds.
+Instead, ‘bomb cyclone’ refers to a phenomenon expected to occur as this weather event unfolds.
 The official term is explosive cyclogenesis, or bombogenesis which—in addition to being my new favorite word—is actually really common.

 The ‘bombing’ occurs when a low pressure system’s central pressure falls 24 millibars in 24 hours or less.
 Say what now?